singliar/MLADS2019/README.md

 * Make sure to use the `azure_automl` kernel.
 * Transfer your subscription id,  resource group name and workspace you want to use into the second code cell of the notebook.
 * Run cells according to instructions.

+### Setting up this repo

+One day, these tools, and much more, will become part of AutoML.
+Until they do, they live here.

+* Clone this repo
+* Copy config.json from your AutoML repo into this directory
+* Start a new `jupyter notebook` here and run the notebook.

 ### How to get a free Azure subscription